 All accepted students will be assigned a unique University identification number.
 This seven-digit number will be used on all correspondence and noted on all payments to the University.
-A University identification badge using this identification number and a bar code will be issued to each student after s/he completes initial registration and financial clearance.
+A University identification badge using this identification number and a bar code will be issued to each student after they complete initial registration and financial clearance.

 The identification card allows access to various student services, including the libraries, Student Health, recreation facilities (i.e., the Drayson Center), and parking.
 The bar code on the card allows currently enrolled and financially cleared students to charge against their accounts at the Campus Bookstore and campus cafeterias, and for ticket sales available through the Student Services office.
 In subsequent quarters, the card's bar code is automatically reactivated at each registration upon financial clearance.

 For further information regarding these identification cards, please contact Student Services.